 Board Succession Planning; Board Membership Criteria

 The Nominating and Corporate Governance Committee engages in succession planning for the Board and key leadership roles on the Board and Board committees.
 The Nominating and Corporate Governance Committee is responsible for regularly reviewing the composition of the Board, and for assessing the skills and characteristics represented on the Board and in individual Directors in the context of the then-current composition of the Board and its needs at that time, as well as for developing criteria for identifying and evaluating Director candidates, taking into consideration such factors as it deems appropriate, including the skills and characteristics the Board may find valuable in the future based on the anticipated needs of the Board and the Company.
 No single factor is determinative.
 Relevant considerations include the candidate’s education and background; his or her leadership and ability to exercise sound judgment; his or her general business experience and familiarity with the Group’s businesses; and whether he or she possesses unique expertise or perspective which will be of value to the Company.
 Candidates should not have any interests that would materially impair his or her ability to exercise independent judgment or otherwise discharge the fiduciary duties owed as a director to the Company and its stockholders.
 All candidates must be individuals of personal integrity and ethical character, and who value and appreciate these qualities in others.
 It is expected that each Director will devote the necessary time to the fulfillment of his or her duties as a Director.
 In this regard, the Nominating and Corporate Governance Committee will consider the number and nature of each Director’s other commitments, including other directorships.
-The Nominating and Corporate Governance Committee will seek to promote through the nominations process diversity on the Board of professional background, experience, expertise, perspective, age, gender, ethnicity and country of citizenship.
+The Nominating and Corporate Governance Committee will seek to promote diversity on the Board of professional background, expertise, perspective, age, gender and ethnicity, including by ensuring that minority and female candidates are presented for consideration with each vacancy.

 Without approval from the Board, other members of the Board shall not be members of the board of directors of more than four (4) other public companies, excluding boards of directors of companies affiliated with the Company, and members of the Audit Committee shall not serve on the audit committees of more than two (2) other public companies.